sdrshnptl/browser_mqtt_client/README.md

 2. Click "Connect"
 3. Wait for "Status: Connected"

-### Subscribing to a topic
+### Managing Topic Subscriptions
 1. Enter a topic (e.g., "test/topic")
-2. Click "Subscribe"
+2. Click "Subscribe" to start receiving messages
+3. Click "Unsubscribe" to stop receiving messages
-3. Messages will appear in the messages area
+4. Messages will appear in the messages area

+### Using Log Controls
+1. Toggle auto-scroll with the checkbox
+2. Filter messages using the multi-select dropdown
+3. Open logs in a new window using "Open Logs Window"
+4. Download visible logs using "Download Logs"

 ### Publishing messages
 1. Enter a topic